Cottage, 38 m², Sleeps 2 people

 La Scuola was the old schoolhouse of the village; all children, regardless of age, studied together in these two rooms.
 It is just outside the castle gate.

-The living room has a terracotta brick floor and the kitchen is fully equipped, with full size stove and refrigerator.
-There is no heating, but the corner fireplace provides ample midseason heat and ambiance when needed.
+The living room has a travertino floor and the kitchen is fully equipped, with full size stove and refrigerator.
+Air conditioning (available for an extra fee) can also be used to heat in midseasons.
+And the corner fireplace provides ample heat and ambiance when needed.

 The bedroom has a queen-size bed (separable into twin singles); there is a bathroom with shower and a walk-in closet.
 The cottage has beamed ceilings throughout.